YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

    D[OWNGRADE] -V[ERSION]={r1.0\|r1.10} file-name

 .. note::
    You must perform a database integrity check using the -noonline parameter prior to downgrading a database.
 The integrity check verifies and clears database header fields required for an orderly downgrade.
-If an integrity check is not possible due to time constraints, please rely on a rolling upgrade scheme using replication and / or take a backup prior to upgrading the database.
+If an integrity check is not possible due to time constraints, please rely on a rolling upgrade scheme using replication and/or take a backup prior to upgrading the database.

 **-VERSION={version}**